aaneviannanda/Rafa-cake-and-bakery/README.md

 Notes : to access the admin dashboard
-> create an admin account via the registration menu
+> create an admin account via registration menu

 > open database localhost/phpmyadmin : rafa-cake

+> open users table

 > update isAdmin from 0 to 1